aryanpatil8605/resume/README.md

 - Create a Jenkinsfile or declarative pipeline script to define your CI/CD pipeline stages.
 Include steps for cloning the repository, building the Docker image, pushing it to Docker Hub, and deploying the container.

+### Declarative SCM

+- Utilize Jenkins Declarative SCM to streamline source code management within your pipeline.
+Declarative SCM simplifies the integration of source control, allowing for version control and automation of repository interactions.

 ### Docker Hub Configuration

 - Ensure you have a Docker Hub account and a repository set up to store your Docker images.